avianinc/2023-MBSE-Cyber-Experience-Symposium/README.md

 # 2023 MBSE Cyber Experience Symposium - Presentation Support Repository
 This GitHub repository contains the documentation and software materials to support the presentation at the 2023 Model-Based Systems Engineering (MBSE) Cyber Experience Symposium.
 The presentation focuses on our innovative approach to enhance cybersecurity using MBSE principles and techniques.

+## Note... this code was tested using Cameo 19.0SP4.
+I have not had a chance to verify it againt a 20X installation :(

 ## Repository Structure
 The repository is organized as follows: